System Clock and Time Protocols

 Configuring the Switch as an NTP Server

 To configure the switch to accept NTP requests on all interfaces, use the ntp serve all command to enable NTP server mode globally on the switch.
 To configure an individual interface to accept or deny NTP requests, use the ntp serve command.
 Interface level settings override the global settings, and changing the settings at either the global or interface level also causes the switch to re-synchronize with its upstream NTP server.
-NTP server mode is disabled by default.
+Disable the NTP server mode by default.

 Examples

-- This command configures the switch to act as an NTP server, accepting NTP
+- This command configures the switch to act as an NTP server, accepting NTP requests.

-- These commands configure interface ethernet 5 to
+switch(config)# ntp serve all switch(config)# - These commands configure interface ethernet 5 to accept NTP requests regardless of global settings.

-switch(config)# interface ethernet 5 switch(config-if-Et5)#ntp serve switch(config-if-Et5)#
+switch(config)# interface ethernet 5 switch(config-if-Et5)# ntp serve switch(config-if-Et5)#

 Configuring NTP Authentication

-switch(config)#ntp authentication-key 328 md5 timeSync
+switch(config)# ntp authentication-key 328 md5 timeSync

-switch(config)#ntp trusted key 328
+switch(config)# ntp trusted key 328

 switch(config)#